I know the Camino de Santiago is a pilgrimage trail; why did

 Did you have reservations for lodging most of your nights?

-How did your relationship with your husband (Ralph) fare with so
+How did your relationship with your husband (Ralph) fare with so much time together?

 What advice do you have for others considering such a trip?